-There are plenty of things to keep travellers busy in Hong Kong, but a cheap way to get up close and personal with the locals afloat is to take a spin around Aberdeen’s picturesque harbour in a traditional Chinese boat, called a sampan.
-The harbour is located on the southern side of Hong Kong Island, and it’s home to a large fishing community as well as being a safe haven for boats during typhoons thanks to natural protection.
-Although sampan rides feature on a number of pricey day tours, a cheaper option is to get to Aberdeen under your own steam and do a private deal with a boat owner.
+There are plenty of amazing things to keep travellers busy when visiting Hong Kong, but a cheap way to get up close and personal with the locals afloat is to take a spin around Aberdeen’s picturesque harbour in a traditional Chinese boat called a sampan.
+This busy harbour is located on the southern side of Hong Kong Island, and it’s home to a large fishing community as well as being a safe haven for boats during typhoons thanks to its natural geographical protection.
+Although sampan rides feature on a number of pricey day tours, a cheaper option is to travel to Aberdeen under your own steam, and do a private deal with a boat owner.
 The best way to do this is take the free shuttle across to the Jumbo Kingdom Floating Restaurant, and wait on the jetty for a sampan to come to you.
-If it’s a slow day it won’t take long, and you can haggle with the owner on the tour price, paying around HK$60 each for a 20-minute tour.
+If it’s a slow day it won’t take long, and you can haggle with the owner on the tour price, paying around HK$60-70 each for a 20-minute tour.

-It’s an eye-opening experience.
-Although the fishing boat population is shrinking, and the original fishing village has long since been replaced by glittering cheek-by-jowl high-rises, it offers a rare opportunity to take a peek into the day-to-day lives of the fishermen and their extended families who remain.
-The sampan will take you past huge wooden boats which are tied up together in rows, and which are floating homes as well as places of work – they still go out to sea to fish during the season.
+Touring this way is an eye-opening experience.
+Although the fishing boat population is continually shrinking, and the original fishing village has long since been replaced by glittering cheek-by-jowl high rise skyscrapers, it does offer a rare opportunity to take a peek into the day-to-day lives of the fishermen and their extended families who remain there.
+The sampan will float you past huge wooden boats which are tied up together in rows, and act as floating homes as well as places of work – they still go out to sea to fish during the season.
 With the dizzying skyline as a backdrop, you’ll see women washing clothes, men repairing fishing nets, children playing, dogs running around, and families cooking and eating on deck.
-At the end of the tour, ask the sampan owner to drop you off at the small jetty opposite Aberdeen’s main bus terminus.
-From here you can hop on a bus to a variety of other sightseeing spots on Hong Kong Island, including Stanley Market and Repulse Bay.
+At the end of the tour, ask the sampan owner to drop you off at the small jetty opposite Aberdeen’s main bus terminus, and from here you can hop on a bus to a variety of other sightseeing spots on Hong Kong Island, including Stanley Market and Repulse Bay.